yecdev/yeti/README.md

   To keep the tool as simple as possible, the tool is command line only.

-- Can I import more than one z-addr?
+- Can I import more than one y-address?

   No, it supports a single address.
 But, all the data is stored in a couple of files, you can keep several sets of files.